Misogyny in rap music: Hyper-Masculinity

+Some scholars claim rap's misogynistic lyrics contribute to cultural tolerance of sexual assault, with one writing that they add to the "perpetuation of rape culture and rape myth acceptance".
+Under this perspective, rap music promotes and reflects rape culture, defined by one author as, "a complex of beliefs supporting a continuum of threatened violence against women that ranges from sexual remarks to rape itself".
+Some researchers interpret "gangsta rap" as a cultural expression of artists' lived experiences, rather than solely structurally-oriented factors.

-Academic Elijah Anderson links the treatment of women in hip hop culture with troubled gender relations in inner-city Black and Latino communities.
+Sociologist Elijah Anderson links the treatment of women in hip hop culture with troubled gender relations in inner-city Black and Latino communities.
 In an ethnographic study of inner-city Philadelphia neighborhoods, Anderson found that young men in Black/Latino neighborhoods attempt to raise their social status and self-esteem by demeaning and exploiting women.
-Anderson writes that "[in] many cases the more the young man seems to exploit the young woman, the higher is his regard within the peer group."
+Anderson writes that "[in] many cases the more the young man seems to exploit the young woman, the higher is his regard within the peer group".

 Hip-Hop National Language

-The language used in hip-hop is highly gendered.
-Artists and listeners of all genders are often forced to participate in hip-hop through strict systems of heterosexual-centered power.
-Privileging the Black male experience within this framework is what constructs the Hip-Hop National Language (HHNL).
-The specific gender tropes that are used to justify sexual oppression take place within HHNL.
-These specific tropes of race and racial oppression combined with those specific tropes of gender is the process that allows HHNL to remain hetero-masculine at the expense of the Black women and/or Black queer rappers, especially those who attempt to use it.
+Scholars have observed that language used in hip-hop is highly gendered.
+Some researchers argue that artists and listeners navigate hip-hop through systems that center heterosexual power dynamics.
+Within this framework, Hip-Hop Nation Language (HHNL) is often described as privileging the Black male experience.
+One academic, argues that certain gender tropes within HHNL reinforce sexual hierarchies.
+Intersections of race and gender within HHNL are said to sustain heteromasculinity that marginalized Black women and queer rappers who engage with it.

-Many songs and lyrics by Black male artists reveal the deeply seated hetero-masculinity within hip-hop that needs to be dismantled for Black women and/or queer artists to truly be able to use HHNL to create narratives that are separate from heterosexual male pleasure and assert their control.
-Artists like Missy Elliott and Queen Latifah to Megan Thee Stallion and Noname can break into this ability.
+Another scholar suggests that lyrics by some Black male artists reflect deeply seated hetero-masculine norms within hip-hop, and that challenging these norms is necessary for Black women and queer artists to use HHNL.
+For this scholar, artists like Missy Elliott, Queen Latifah, Megan Thee Stallion, and Noname exemplify this resistance.
 "Their purposeful use of alternative HHNL to make statements about self and body, as well as Black female subjectivity and womanhood more broadly, are statements that few women could ever do publicly".